SkygearIO/guides/auth/email-verification/js.md

 If you want to verify your user with a verification code, you need to call the [`verifyUserWithCode`](./#code) API in your app.
 :::

-## Customising the verification success page
+## Customizing the verification success page

 After user click the verification link in the email and verify successfully.
 An successful page will be shown and you can customize the page HTML here.